thomasantony/CarND-P04-Advanced-Lane-Lines/README.md

 This is the less computationally expensive procedure that is used when a lane has already been detected before.
 The previously detected lanes are used to define regions of interest where the lanes are likely to be in (shown in image above).
 This is implemented in the `detect_from_mask` method defined in lines 276-283.
 The algorithm uses the mask generated during the histogram method to remove irrelevant pixels and then uses all non-zero pixels found in the region of interest with the `add_lane_pixels` method to compute the polynomial describing the lane.

 **(c) Sanity check**

-The sanity check code is called by the `add_lane_pixels` method regardless of what method is used to detect the lane pixels.
-It is defined in the method `sanity_check_lane` in lines 259-269.
-It uses the stored value of the radius of curvature of the lane to see if the current radius of curvature has deviated by more than 50% in which case.
+The sanity check is defined in the method `sanity_check_lane` in lines 259-269.
+It is called by the `add_lane_pixels` method regardless of what method is used to detect the lane pixels.
+The stored value of the radius of curvature of the lane is used to see if the current radius of curvature has deviated by more than 50% in which case.

 ```python
   R0 = self.radius_of_curvature